furkanayilmaz/Instant-Messenger/README.md

 If you are expecting someone to connect to you then you don't need to run the client side.

+To order to close the connection or leave you will need to type

+For Client Connection: SERVER - END
+For People Who is Connected: CLIENT - END

 ## Improvements & Fixes

 The new version would be always up to date here and you can find it here.
 Any improvements will be listed below here with included with descriptions

+##### Fixed ending chat